HenriquePCR/AI-Semester-Showcase/README.md

 ### Executing program

-- Use your terminal to get into the respective folder
+- Use your terminal to get into the respective folderds

 ```
 py fileName.py